 - Unpaid medical bills or taxes

 If you have children, carry substantial debt, or have a side business, you may need significantly more.
 The best way to get a personalized coverage recommendation is to input your information into a life insurance needs calculator.
 By sharing some basic details about your income, your family structure, debts and more, you can find out how much coverage is right for you.

-Term vs whole life insurance are simple products to research and buy.
+Term life insurance policies are relatively simple to research and buy.
 Beyond selecting a coverage amount that works, you need to decide how long you want your policy to last.

 Fortunately, you have plenty of options available to you, especially in your 30s.
 You can buy term life insurance coverage for 10, 15, 20, or 30 years depending on your needs.
 While longer policies tend to cost more each month, they do offer a longer span of coverage that may bring even more peace of mind.
 For example, a longer term length means insurance coverage could be in place for the duration of your 30-year mortgage or until the kids are projected to finish school.

 Shorter-term policies, on the other hand, offer short bursts of coverage meant for a particular need.
 For example, a short, 10-year business loan that you wouldn’t want your family to be stuck with.
 “Laddering” policies is a common way to help ensure adequate financial protection from life changes without needing to purchase another large, long-term policy.

 Choosing a term length does not need to be a confusing task.
 An online life insurance calculator will take into consideration the ages of your children and debts you have to recommend a length that will adequately protect your family.
 On average, most of our Haven Term policyholders purchase coverage for 20 or 30 years.